cchudzicki-ocw-testing/18.706-spring-2023/content/pages/syllabus.md

 ## Assignments and Grading

 Biweekly homework assignments will be given.
 Grades will be based on the homework.
-Students are also invited to prepare an optional expository paper for extra credit.
+Students are also invited to prepare an {{% resource_link "35442035-9f5f-4870-a21f-523cf1d2cd4b" "optional expository paper" %}} for extra credit.
 There are no exams.